1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 By Sandra Block, Senior Editor

 Home values have risen across the country, which means many homeowners' property taxes are going up, too.
-The average annual property tax for owner-occupied single family homes nationwide in 2017 was $3,399, an effective tax rate of 1.17%, according to Attom Data Solutions.
-Nine counties impose average annual property taxes of $10,000 or more.
+The average annual property tax for owner-occupied single-family homes nationwide in 2018 was $3,498, an effective tax rate of 1.16%, according to Attom Data Solutions.
+States with the highest effective property tax rates were New Jersey, Illinois, Texas, Vermont and Connecticut.
 In Westchester County, New York, the average property tax is more than $17,000 a year.
 Now that federal deductions for state and local taxes are capped at $10,000, living in a high-tax jurisdiction has become even more expensive.

 If your property tax bill has increased significantly, you may have grounds for an appeal, particularly if the increase seems out of line with overall appreciation in your area.